zbyszeksmiechowicz/microgateway/kubernetes/docs/automatic_sidecar.md

 - In the API Proxies section, click  + API Proxy and add edgemicro-auth.
 - Save the API Product
 - Create a Developer App for the API Product.
+- Get the consumer key of the app created.

 ```
 echo "Call with API Key:"